-During survey operations, currents of 2-3 knots were commonly experienced throughout the survey area.
-Currents were oriented north-south, funneling through the channels.
-Greatest current speeds were experienced on the ebb tide with the combination of river and tidal current.
+During survey operations, currents of 2-3 knots were commonly experienced during the ebb and flood portions of the tidal cycle.
+Currents were generally oriented north-south, running parallel to the channels.

 D.2.9 Construction and Dredging

 No present or planned construction or dredging exist within the survey limits.